matterhorn103/quanstants/README.md

 ### Constants

-In a similar fashion to units and prefixes, physical constants are available in the constants registry under various names and symbols:
+In a similar fashion to units and prefixes, physical constants are available in the `constants` module under various names and symbols:
 ```python
 >>> from quanstants import units as qu, prefixes as qp, constants as qc
 >>> qc.Planck_constant